 My organization uses the services of downstream/subcontracted vendors to assist in delivering services to or on behalf of Wood Mackenzie.
 I certify that all downstream/subcontracted vendors adhere to all requirements outlined in this attestation and that my organization provides oversight to those downstream/subcontracted vendors to ensure that they comply with these requirements.
-I certify that each downstream/subcontracted vendor completes an attestation before time of contracting and annually thereafter.
+I certify that each downstream/subcontracted vendor completes an attestation before the finalization of a contract and annually thereafter.

-Provide a list of each downstream/subcontracted vendor providing services to or on behalf of Wood Mackenzie:
+Provide a list of each downstream/subcontracted Vendor providing services to or on behalf of Wood Mackenzie (add as many rows as needed and insert "N/A" if not applicable):